guipdutra/awesome-geek-podcasts/README.md

 * [Test and Code Podcast](http://pythontesting.net/test-podcast/) - A podcast about Software Development, Software Testing, and Python.
 * [Testing In The Pub](http://testinginthepub.co.uk/testinginthepub/) - British podcast about Software Testing practices
 * [That Podcast](https://thatpodcast.io/) - Beau and Dave talking about life as dads, programmers, and entrepreneurs.
+* [The Agile Coffee Podcast](http://agilecoffee.com/) - AgileCoffee brings together an engaged group of practitioners passionate about Agile methodologies and Lean practices.
+* [The Back to Front Show](http://backtofrontshow.com/) - The Back to Front show was started in 2013 by web industry veterans Keir Whitaker and Kieran Masterton.
+Over the first 40 episodes they have discussed everything from web design and development to startups and dog related tech.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
+* [The Bike Shed](http://bikeshed.fm/) - On The Bike Shed, hosts Derek Prior, Sean Griffin, Laila Winner, and guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and whatever else is drawing their attention, admiration, or ire this week.
 * [The Changelog](https://changelog.com/podcast/) - Open Source moves fast.
 Keep up.
 Releasing a new episode every Friday.
 * [The Cognicast](http://blog.cognitect.com/cognicast) - The Cognicast previously ThinkRelevance: The Podcast is the podcast from the Cognitect family.
 * [The Five-Minute Geek Show](http://www.fiveminutegeekshow.com) - Matt Stauffer, unabashedly geeky, 5 minutes, twice a week.
 Frontend dev, backend dev, audio, design, podcasts--all fair game.
+* [The Food Fight Show](http://foodfightshow.org/) - The Podcast where DevOps chefs do battle
 * [The Hanselminutes podcast](http://hanselminutes.com) - Fresh Air for Developers.
 * [The Laravel Podcast](http://www.laravelpodcast.com) - The Laravel Podcast brings you Laravel and PHP development news and discussion.
 * [The Life Scientific](http://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.